crahan/ipyfilechooser/README.md

 A simple Python file chooser widget for use in Jupyter/IPython in conjunction with ipywidgets.
 The selected path and file are available via `.selected_path` and `.selected_filename` respectvely or as a single combined filepath via `selected`.
 The dialog can be reset to its default path and filename by using `.reset()`.

-If a filename is typed in the filename text field that matches a file entry in the current folder the entry will be highlighted.
-To highlight the risk of overwriting existing files, the selected filepath will be green if the file does not exist and orange if it does.
+When a typed filename matches an existing file entry in the current folder the entry will be highlighted.
+To emphasize the risk of overwriting existing files, the selected filepath is displayed in green if the file does not exist and orange if it does.

 ## Usage